Fractional conformal Laplacians and fractional Yamabe problems: Uniformly degenerate elliptic equations

 \begin{proof} Let $p\in\partial X$.
 Note that we can work with normal coordinates $x_1,\ldots,x_n\in\mR^n$, $y>0$ near $p$.
 Without loss of generality, assume that $R=1$.
 Then the general case is obtained by rescaling.
 Let $\eta=\eta(r)$, $r=(\abs{x}^2+y^2)^{1/2}$, be a smooth cutoff function such that $\eta=1$ if $r<1$, $\eta=0$ if $r\geq 2$, $0\leq \eta\leq 1$ if $r\in(1,2)$.
 Next, by working with $U^+:=\max\{U,0\}$, $U^-:=\max\{-U,0\}$ separately, we can assume that $U$ is positive.

 A good reference for Moser iteration arguments in divergence structure equations is \cite[chapter 8]{Gilbarg-Trudinger}.
-We generalize this method, considering a double iteration: one at the boundary, using Sobolev trace inequalities to handle the non-linear term $F(U)$, as well as the iteration in the interior domain.
+We generalize this method, considering a double iteration: one at the boundary, using Sobolev trace inequalities to handle the non-linear term $F(U)$, the other in the interior domain.